uktrade/data-hub-frontend/README.md

     cp sample.env .env
     ```

 Steps 5 onwards differ depending on which API you are using.
+Skip to section 'Running with the local API' or 'Running with other APIs (e.g. staging)' depending on what you want to do.

 **Running with the local API**

 5. The environment variables copied from `sample.env` are set up for running both the frontend and the API using the docker set-up outlined [here](./docs/Docker.md).
 To run the frontend natively, the following variables will need to be changed to:
     ```
     API_ROOT=http://localhost:8000